Lost in Food

 Finally add the spring onion, stir quickly through and serve immediately

-Serving as a side dish:
+Serving as a side dish

 Chinese egg fried rice is a delicious addition to any Chinese meal.
 It is great served alongside meat, fish, seafood, tofu, or vegetable based dishes.

 Try this egg fried rice with other Chinese dishes as part of a Chinese banquet style meal.
-I love the informality of a Chinese banquet, it’s sociable eating.
+I love the informality of a Chinese banquet, it's sociable eating.
+All the individual dishes get placed in the middle of the table then everyone helps themselves to a little of everything.

-Easy egg fried rice recipe variations:
+Easy egg fried rice recipe variations

 Egg fried rice is delicious served alongside other dishes.
 However, with a little extra thought it can make a delicious meal on it's own.